thrama/coding-test/README.md

 # CODING TEST

 In this repository, I keep all the development tests done.
-Some come from HackerRank; others come from different sources.
+Some come from [HackerRank](https://www.hackerrank.com/) others come from different sources.

 The tests developed using different programming languages.